B Prod. Hot Rod - a Historical & Technical Appraisal of the Ford Shelby Mustang GT350 Series 1 (1965 / 1966 MY)

 Most significantly, the rear seats were re-instated and a wider choice of colours was offered.

-The 1966 model year also saw the introduction of a Hertz rental version followed by a supercharged GT350 and even a tiny number of Convertibles.
+The 1966 model year also saw the introduction of a Hertz rental version followed by a supercharged GT350 and even a tiny number of Convertibles (all of which are covered later).

 Outside, the elegant sail panel extractor vents were replaced with Plexiglas quarter windows.
-The fuel-filler cap now bore a Cobra logo rather than a Mustang.
+The fuel-filler cap now bore a Cobra logo rather than a Mustang emblem.

-To further broaden the GT350’s appeal, four new exterior colours were introduced; Ivy Green, Candyapple Red, Sapphire Blue and Raven Black could all be specified with contrasting stripe kits.
+To further broaden the GT350’s appeal, four new exterior colours were introduced: Ivy Green, Candyapple Red, Sapphire Blue and Raven Black.
+All colours could be specified with contrasting stripe kits.

 Customers could also select a set of new chrome-rimmed Magnum 500 wheels.

-Although the rear seats officially returned, 95 1966 model year GT350s were built as two-seaters.
+Although the rear seats officially returned, 95 cars from the 1966 model year were built as two-seaters.

 Other cockpit changes saw an oil pressure gauge added to the instrument panel while the 1965 instrument pod was discontinued in favour of a separate tachometer mounted on the dash.